vhcd/vhcd.github.io/_posts/2021-02-18-making-a-scene.md

 # Road network

-As we [previously mentionned](/opendrive), the road network is a very important piece of our simulation, for which we need both the 3D representation and its logicial description (i.e. OpenDRIVE).
-As such, we've mentioned that we use [RoadRunner](https://www.mathworks.com/products/roadrunner.html), which is our favorite tool for that specific work.
-If you've played any [city-building game](https://en.wikipedia.org/wiki/City-building_game) (e.g. [SimCity](https://en.wikipedia.org/wiki/SimCity), [Cities: Skyline](https://en.wikipedia.org/wiki/Cities:_Skylines), you know that creating roads and city can be quite a fun activity if you're given the right tools.
+As we [previously mentioned](/opendrive), the road network is a very important piece of our simulation, for which we need both the 3D representation and its logicial description (i.e. OpenDRIVE).
+To do that, we use [RoadRunner](https://www.mathworks.com/products/roadrunner.html), which is our favorite tool for that specific work.
+If you've played any [city-building game](https://en.wikipedia.org/wiki/City-building_game) (e.g. [SimCity](https://en.wikipedia.org/wiki/SimCity), [Cities: Skylines](https://en.wikipedia.org/wiki/Cities:_Skylines)), you know that creating roads and cities can be quite a fun activity if you're given the right tools.
 It really feels like RoadRunner understands that, and drawing any road network with this software is effortless and can even feel rewarding once you've accomplished your goal in such a short amount of time.

 RoadRunner also offers tools to create the scene beyond the road network.
 This includes vegetation, buildings, etc. However, we're not big fan of those features, as Unreal Engine has both more assets and tools to build your world from the ground up.